auroranou/longreads-scraper/README.md

-# Data scraper for Longreads.com
+# Data scraping with http + cheerio

 This script parses article information from the Longreads source code and saves it as BSON to a Mongo database.
 It is used to power the REST API I built [here](https://longreads-api.herokuapp.com/).